Detroit Neighborhood Guidebook

 It seems like everybody in Detroit thinks they know the city’s neighborhoods, but because there are so many, their characteristics often become muddled and the stories that define them are often lost.
 Edited by Aaron Foley, the author of How to Live in Detroit Without Being a Jackass, The Detroit Neighborhood Guidebook is a genuinely felt, wide-ranging collection that gives unique perspective on a city that many people think they have figured out.
 A homegrown portrait about the lesser-known parts of the city, it showcases the voices and people who make up:

 Aaron Foley grew up in Detroit, which gives him more street cred than a lot of others.
+He is the founding director of the Black Media Initiative at the Center for Community Media at the Newmark Graduate School of Journalism at CUNY.
+Previously, he was a John S. Knight Journalism Fellow at Stanford University, chief storyteller for the City of Detroit, and editor of BLAC Detroit Magazine.
 He has written about Detroit for several local and national publications including CNN, Jalopnik, and MLive.
-He is the author of How to Live in Detroit Without Being a Jackass.
-He lives in Detroit.
+He is the author of How to Live in Detroit Without Being a Jackass and the forthcoming novel Boys Come First.

 AUGUST 21, 2017 | ISBN: 978-0998904139 | US STATE AND LOCAL HISTORY | PAPERBACK | 6 x 9 | 152 PAGES